cloudlinux/cloudlinux-doc/docs/elevate/README.md

 If you'd like to add the configuration data for new repositories and packages to Leapp, please refer to the **Contribution** section of the manual for information on the proper procedure for doing so.

+## Known issues

+### Web servers
+Litespeed web server's installation scheme is currently incompatible with Elevate.

+It can be updated *after* the upgrade is complete, but won't be automatically upgraded with the rest of the system during the Elevate process.

+The same limitation applies to NGINX installations not provided through cPanel or CloudLinux mechanisms.

 ## Contribution